Undergraduate Admissions and Orientation

 Changing from Nondegree Status

-A non-degree student in good academic standing at NMSU must submit a written request for a change of status from non-degree to degree-seeking.
+A non-degree student in good academic standing at NMSU must submit an application for admission as a degree-seeking student.
 Requirements for regular admission must be met.
 Non-degree students may not transfer more than 30 credits from this status to any undergraduate degree program except for students participating in a high school concurrent enrollment program.
 If a student has graduated from NMSU, they will automatically be switched to a non-degree status.
-If that student wants another degree from NMSU, they will need to re-apply as a degree-seeking student.
+If that student intends to pursue another degree from NMSU, they will need to submit an application for admission as a degree-seeking student.

 Opportunities for High Schools Students